 Choosing the best possible school for your son is an important step and we would encourage you to attend one of our two Open Days, held during the Autumn and Summer Terms.
 The next Open Day will be on Saturday 12th May 2018.

 THE ENTRY PROCEDURE

 Wetherby Senior School is an academically selective school.
-Selection is based upon academic merit which is assessed through an entry examination, references from the candidate’s previous school and observations during the Assessment Day.
-Our selection process is designed to identify pupils who are able to benefit from our balanced and well rounded education and to make a positive contribution towards the life of the school.
+Our usual points of entry are at 11+, 13+ or 16+.
+Selection is based upon academic merit which is assessed through an entry examination, references from the candidate’s previous school and interview.
+Our selection process is designed to identify pupils who are able to benefit from our balanced and well-rounded education and to make a positive contribution towards the life of the school.

 We may also have occasional places at other ages.
 Please contact the School for details.